 Under the guidance of the inter-institutional ESPAS steering group, the ESPAS network will continuously update the ESPAS knowledge base on key long-term trends, with particular emphasis on unexpected trends or strongly revised assessments.
 An Annual ESPAS Conference will be held.

 ESPAS was initiated in 2010, when a pilot project launched by the European Parliament laid the foundations for cooperation and dialogue between the four participating organisations.
 The result of this pilot was the publication of a report in the spring of 2012 by the EUISS entitled 'Global Trends 2030 – Citizens in an Interconnected and Polycentric World' [5 MB] which assessed the long-term political and economic environment facing the EU.
 The report identified several global trends that will shape the world in 2030.
 They include:

-In 2011, the EP gave the go-ahead for a second stage in the project – a so-called 'Preparatory Action' – with a view to putting in place by 2014 a permanent inter-institutional system to identify and analyse long-term trends.
+In 2011, the European Parliament gave the go-ahead for a second stage in the project – a so-called 'Preparatory Action' – with a view to putting in place by 2014 a permanent inter-institutional system to identify and analyse long-term trends.

 In 2012, three inter-institutional working groups were set up to oversee an intensive analytical process, including outreach to those interested in engaging with ESPAS, in order to draft trend reports in three key fields: the economy, society, and governance and power.
-The process will result, in 2014, in the publication of a detailed appraisal of long-term global trends and the challenges and options for the period 2014/2019.
-This will be submitted to the incoming Presidents of the EU institutions.
+The process resulted in the publication of the report Global Trends to 2030: Can the EU meet the challenges ahead?
+[8 MB] .

 Draft Report on Forward Policy Planning and long-term trends: budgetary implications of capacity-building